aliceetan/PantryRescue/README.md

 # PantryRescue
 Enter ingredients you have and get a list of recipes!
+Get creative and use up all your ingredients.
+Share with other users your favorite recipes!

 For Android- created with Android Studio